PDFMathTranslate/PDFMathTranslate/README.md

 - `keep-inline`: Keep them at the original positions (may split ABSTRACT text).
 - `remove`: Remove them completely.

-> Legacy values `inline`, `append`, and `drop` are still accepted for backward compatibility but will be removed in a future release.

 Academic papers (ACM/IEEE etc.) usually look cleaner with `move-to-end` or `remove`, because the permission notice on every page no longer breaks the narrative flow.

 #### Self-hosted NVIDIA Riva (beta)